-The MPO will prepare and publish the annual TIP for the next four fiscal years (2021-2024) including modifications and/ or amendments; coordination with other agencies and transit providers in development and setting priorities of various projects and transportation improvements; compliance with federal requirements; and monitoring and reporting of implemented projects.
-The TIP lists, categorizes, and sets priorities for transportation improvements and assures they are financially feasible, as well as coordinated with each other, other governmental improvements, and private developments.
+The MPO will prepare and publish the annual TIP for the next four fiscal years (2022-2025) including modifications and amendments; coordinate with other agencies and transit providers in development of priorities of various projects and transportation improvements; comply with federal requirements; and monitor and report on implemented projects.
+The TIP lists and sets priorities for transportation improvements and assures they are financially feasible, as well as coordinated with other improvements and developments.
 It is important to note that the TIP has 12 goals and that work towards any of these goals is encouraged:

 - 1. Set priorities for all major transportation improvements over the next four years. - 2.
 Assess the financial needs and resources of the MPO partner agencies. - 3.
-Account for all proposed uses of federal highway, transit, and enhancement / transportation alternatives program funds. - 4.
-Reaffirm realistic state and local revenue projections. - 5.
-Provide a fair balance of highway, transit and enhancement / transportation alternatives program interests. - 6.
-Emphasize planning and cost-effective projects. - 7.
-Evaluate alternative cost/revenue scenarios for local transit in light of revenue uncertainties. - 8.
-Update transit operating and financial management plans. - 9.
-Emphasize transportation projects that have minimal adverse impact on the environment and the community. - 10.
+Account for all proposed uses of federal highway, transit, and transportation alternatives program funds. - Reaffirm realistic state and local revenue projections. - Provide a fair balance of highway, transit and transportation alternatives program interests. - Emphasize planning and cost-effective projects. - Evaluate alternative cost and revenue scenarios for local transit in light of revenue uncertainties. - Update transit operating and financial management - Emphasize transportation projects that have minimal adverse impact on the environment and the community. - 10.
 Provide opportunities for participation by the public and private sector. - 11.
 Provide better services for those persons traditionally under served by the existing transportation systems, including persons with disabilities. - 12.
 Encourage strong regional connections through transportation projects by providing information on projects of regional significance so that partner agencies and the public can be more aware of the future of roadway improvements on a regional level.
 This will also encourage the collaboration of member agencies to develop projects in concert, better serving users of roadways and transit by having well-planned and integrated projects regardless of municipal borders.